-The motor was run in with the cowl removed just to make sure everything was okay before its test flight.
-The cowl The only trim needed was all the down elevator trim available to arrest the climb.
+The only trim needed was all the down elevator trim available to arrest the climb.
 Other than this it seemed to perform quite well.
 I (Roger) felt that it may need a little bit of ballast in the nose.
 Several circuits were flown; rolls and loops were completed without any drama.

-Roger's Boeing Super Stearman biplane out at the field on Sunday $6^{th}$ January for its test flight.
+Roger's Boeing Super Stearman biplane out at the field on Sunday 6th January for its test flight.
 Look how much drier the field is two weeks after the shot of Russell's Jungmeister was taken.